Ladder99/ladder99/docs/page/running/installation.md

 cd ~
 git clone https://github.com/Ladder99/ladder99
 cd ladder99
-./install
+shell/install
 ```

 e.g.

 ```
-$ ./install
+$ shell/install
 Adding PATH extension and L99 variables to ~/.bashrc...
+Using 'example' for Ladder99 setup.
 Done.
-Please source the file by typing in 'source ~/.bashrc', or logout and log back in.
+Please run the file by typing in 'source ~/.bashrc', or logout and log back in.
 Then try 'l99'.
 ```